UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 ## Evaluation
 To evaluate your submission, a separate test dataset will be used.
 The test data will be another 100 different drivers, and we will use the same data preprocessing as you did for the training dataset.
-We will randomly generate 10,000 trajectory pairs and use them to evaluate your submitted model.
+We will randomly generate 10,000 100-step length sub-trajectory pairs and use them to evaluate your submitted model.
 This means the testing dataset's shape is (10000, 2, 100, feature_size).

 ## Deliverables & Grading